 "I wrote it on a piano in a delicate, high register, and once I had that, I figured, okay, it must have a large church organ, a huge choir, and then I thought about the bell tolls.
 I knew I needed the biggest bell in the world, so I used three different bells and a few other noises to make it feel like it was the bell from the center of the earth.
 [That theme] has stood the test of time."

 While Jim Johnston holds his tenure in WWE with respect and gratitude, he broke down what led to his departure from the company.
-He elaborated on the distance that grew between Vince and himself during the last few years within WWE, revealing that as the company grew, they were not able to carry on the same relationship they both desired.
+He elaborated on the distance that grew between Vince and himself during the last few years within WWE, revealing that as the company grew, they could not carry on the same relationship they both desired.
 He also shared his opinions on where the musical direction was going and how this led to his frustration and unhappiness in his role.

 John Paul Alicastro and Michael Conrad Lauri of the impressive CFO$ began taking over where Johnston had given so much of his heart, and this made Johnston feel no longer needed.
 As for what he thinks of their music, Johnston candidly shared, "I’m not working with [CFO$], so I don’t know what their directives are.
 All I can react to is what I’m hearing.
 I’m sure they’re talented guys, but what’s being produced feels too homogenous.
 It’s just music that plays—it doesn’t feel like each guy is themed.
 All the women have a dance music kind of thing.
 And it’s lots and lots of loud sound effects."

 Johnston says that he felt his talents were no longer needed, and so when Vince gave him the release papers, he was ready and thought it was best for everyone in the company.
-His last and final music to record was for the “Lone Wolf” Baron Corbin, who debuted right before his departure with WWE in 2017.
+His last and final music to record was for the "Lone Wolf" Baron Corbin, who debuted right before his WWE departure in 2017.

 Life after WWE